stephenjlovell/code_caser/README.md

 ```
 $ code_caser to_camel --path=/path/to/example_folder
 ```
-code_caser will happily convert files in any directory with the required permissions, so **exercise caution when passing in a directory!**.
-You will be presented a confirmation dialog before any files are converted.
+code_caser will happily convert files in any directory with the required permissions, so **exercise caution when passing in a directory!** You will be presented a confirmation dialog before any files are converted.

 You may also pass in a globbed directory to convert only files that match a given pattern:
 ```